Dram Shop Overview

 It is important in your case that you hire an attorney that has a strong understanding of how bars are supposed to operate, how alcohol affects the human body, and be able to translate all of that information into an easy to understand argument the jury can comprehend.
 Juries tend to be biased against only the drunk driver and not against the drinking establishment.
 They will tend to believe that all of the blame should rest only on the drunk driver.
 This is why it is important to have an attorney who can help the jury understand what is required under the law, why the law is in place, and why drinking establishments should be held accountable when they violate the law.

-At Grossman Law Offices our attorneys have litigated dram shop cases.
+Our attorneys have litigated dram shop cases.
 We have the experience to navigate the tough dram shop case.
 Our attorneys will guide you through your case from inception, investigation, discovery, mediation, trial, and adjudication.
 If you have been injured by a drunk driver or if someone you care about has been killed by a drunk driver, you can still help them by fighting for them against all responsible parties.
-Call Grossman Law Offices at 1-855-392-0000 and speak to one of our attorneys today.
+Call Our Law Offices and speak to one of our attorneys today.

 Preventing the Defendants From Erasing or Destroying Evidence Following a Drunken Driver Accident